HypothesisWorks/hypothesis/HypothesisWorks.github.io/training/index.markdown

 The answers to both will be a resounding yes.

-But if you want to take your usage of Hypothesis to the next level and find even more bugs with even less work, that's where our training can help.
+If you want to take your usage of Hypothesis to the next level and find even more bugs with even less work, that's where our training can help.

 The exact nature of the workshop depends on what you need.
 To find out our options, read on,